aykhara/kaldi-digts-audio-recognition/README.md

-# Digts Audio Recognition with Kaldi
+# Digits Audio Recognition with Kaldi

 This is a sample code to create a custom model with Kaldi to recognise digits.